WalletWasabi/WasabiDoc/docs/building-wasabi/FutureOfWasabiWallet.md

 ### Localization

-Since most of the world does not speak English, localization ([https://github.com/zkSNACKs/Meta/issues/22](https://github.com/zkSNACKs/Meta/issues/22)) of Wasabi is something to consider.
+Since most of the world does not speak English, localization ([https://github.com/zkSNACKs/Meta/issues/22](https://github.com/zkSNACKs/Meta/issues/22)) of Wasabi is something to consider after Mobile Wallet.

 ### Tooling